Recently, we downsized our RV rig from a one-ton pickup pulling a 27′ fifth wheel to a 20′ camper-van.

 - Use paper plates and cups to serve meals.

 - To reduce black water content, place used toilet tissue in sealable bags (such as pet waste bags) for later disposal.

-- In primitive campgrounds and remote areas, you may be able to dump gray water using a garden hose (not your fresh water hose) run into nearby bushes as long as the water has no detergents.
-Also make sure there are no food particles in the water that would attract animals.
+- In primitive campgrounds and remote areas, you may be able to dump gray water using a garden hose (not your fresh water hose) and run into nearby bushes as long as the water has no detergents.
+Also, ensure there are no food particles in the water that attract animals.

 - Consider casino camping as an opportunity to adjust your campground budget — and have some fun.

-- Make sure you have good maps for finding you way to a dry camp site — and back home.
+- Make sure you have good maps for finding your way to a dry campsite — and back home.

 - If streams have potable water, consider using them as a water source if you have filtration equipment or purification tablets.

 - Use a solar shower bag to heat up water for showers, washing up, or for hot beverages.